suthatta/databases/README.md

 ### About

-This three-week program aims to introduce the fundamental concepts of databases using MySQL.
+This three-week program aims to introduce the fundamental concepts of databases using MySQL, and are split into two parts.
+First part consists of the theory of databases, and the second part is designing a todo-application.

 ### Key Objectives